rafaelmorenoco/Crash-Injury-Dashboard-Frontend/pages/last7days/index.md

 <TextInput
     name="max_age"
-    title="Enter Max Age**"
+    title="Enter Max Age"
     defaultValue="120"
-    description="**For an accurate age count, enter a maximum age below 120, as 120 serves as a placeholder for missing age values in the records.
-The actual maximum age for the current selection of filters is {max_age[0].unique_max_age}."
+    description='Age 120 serves as a placeholder for missing age values in the records.
+However, missing values will be automatically excluded from the query if the default 0-120 range is changed by the user.
+To get a count of missing age values, go to the "Age Distribution" page.'
 />

 <Alert status="info">